openlibhums/janeway/docs/source/typesetter.rst

 ================
 When you have been assigned a typesetting task, you will receive an email notification containing a link.
 This link will lead to the Janeway Dashboard.

-.. note:: This workflow guide assumes you are using the updated typesetting workflow (also known as the 'typsetting plugin').
+.. note: This workflow guide assumes you are using the updated typesetting workflow (also known as the 'typsetting plugin').
 If you are not, please contact us as we may need to update your install.

 .. figure:: nstatic/typesetting_dashboardblock.png
     :alt: The typesetter Dashboard displaying the number of typesetter tasks assigned.

-    Typesetter dashboard block block

 From here, you will be able to see the number of open typesetting assignments you have.
 If you click on this, it will take you to the ‘Typesettings Assignments’ page.
 Here you can view your currently open typesetting assignments (the top block) and your completed assignments (the bottom block).